Getting error code 229 on your Lennox® furnace?

 Trust the Experts at Service Experts Heating & Air Conditioning

-When you need to have your furnace fixed, contact the Experts at Service Experts Heating & Air Conditioning to decipher the fault code and take care of the situation.
+When you need to have your furnace repaired, turn to the Experts at Service Experts Heating & Air Conditioning to decipher the fault code and take care of the situation.

 Call us at 407-329-7661 or schedule an appointment online today.